jackwilliambell/SquidSpace.js/docs/modulefile-specification.md

 4. "options" – [object; optional, but may be required or ignored by some Module File processors] – object placement-specific options (See also, Options above)

-5. "data" – [any type; optional, but may be required or ignored by some Module File processors] – object placement-specific data (See also, Data above)

-6. "placements" – [array; required] – a list of placement commands for the object, described below
+5. "data" – [array; required] – a list of placement commands for the object, described below

 IMPORTANT!
 The Module File specification does not detail configuration, options, and data values for object placements.
 Please refer to the documentation for the Module File processor you will be using for more information.

 Each placement command consists of the following objects:

-1. "placer" – [string; required] – the placement algorithm to use

 1. "place-name" – [string; required] – A unique name within the Layout Area, used to identify all instances of this placement